letranconghung/purePursuit/README.md

 ### To run:
 ```
 cd src
-g++ a.cpp -o a.exe & a & python plot.py
+g++ a.cpp -o a.exe & a

+// to view path
+python path.py

+// to view kinematics
+python kinematics.py
 ```

 ### Notes:
 - Plots are exported in `/imgs`
-- .cpp and .py files use .txt files to their data
+- .cpp and .py files use .txt files to export and import data